 • Use tax revenues are primarily driven by the construction and real estate sector based on market conditions.
-The rate of growth appears to decline over the past two years, and the budget conservatively estimates a 20% decrease in use tax revenue.
+The rate of growth slowed from 2015, but jumped in 2017 primarily due to use tax from a single taxpayer.
+The budget conservatively estimates a 40% decrease in use tax revenue, which represents the approximate amount from the single taxpayer.